Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Treatment options for desmoplastic small round cell tumor include the following:

 Complete surgical resections are rare and usually performed in highly specialized centers, but are critical for any improved survival.
 Successful treatment modalities include neoadjuvant Ewing-type chemotherapy, followed by complete surgical resection of the extensive intra-abdominal tumors, followed by total abdominal radiation therapy.
-With this multimodality therapy, survival can be achieved in 30% to 40% of patients at 5 years.[
+With this multimodality approach, survival can be achieved in 30% to 40% of patients at 5 years.[

-The addition of hyperthermic intraperitoneal chemotherapy (HIPEC) to complete surgical resection (cytoreductive surgery) is a new technique first applied to children in 2006 in a phase I clinical trial.
+The addition of HIPEC to complete surgical resection (cytoreductive surgery) is a new technique first applied to children in 2006 in a phase I clinical trial.
 Cytoreductive surgery and HIPEC for desmoplastic small round cell tumors is part of a multidisciplinary approach and is only being done in highly specialized centers.
-Surgeries can last over 12 hours in duration, and technical aspects of this unique tumor resection should be considered.
-HIPEC is a method of local treatment that may provide more control of the microscopic intra-abdominal disease.
-The theory is that heat plus the chemotherapy that is instilled in the abdominal cavity after surgical resection (at the time of surgery) provides synergistic cytotoxicity to any microscopic cells remaining in the abdomen.[
+Surgeries can last more than 12 hours, and technical aspects of this unique tumor resection should be considered.[

 The Center for International Blood and Marrow Transplant Research analyzed patients with desmoplastic small round cell tumor in their registry who received consolidation with high-dose chemotherapy and autologous stem cell reconstitution.[